PriciLeite/Web-aplication-Django/README.md

 * use: django-admin startproject projectname
 ° after creating the project use manage.py to create your applications.
 * use for app: python manage.py startapp nameapp
+-> to start your server, use: python manage.py runserver. (should appear localhost - for Django it will be localhost:8000)